PaloAltoNetworks/cov/README.md

 line of code.
 It can be used in a integration pipeline to validate pull request coverage.

+This repository contains a github action that can be used directly with your github workflow (check below)

 ## Installation

     go install github.com/PaloAltoNetworks/cov@latest